a-rohr/Kinect-Fusion-for-Gaming/README.md

 # Project Goals
 The key goals for this project are to:
 1. Implement the KinectFusion algorithm outlined by Izadi in 2011.
-2. Integrate 3D-reconstructed scenes into Unity.
+2. Integrate 3D-reconstructed scenes into Unity3D.
 3. Create a simple car rig that can drive around the reconstructed scene and award users for safe driving.

 # Project Pipeline